Skip to content

 How to handle it without forcing trades

-A sideways regime is not an "operational shutdown", but it requires different rules than a trend.
+A sideways regime is not an operational shutdown, but it requires different rules than a trend.
+Cross-check with compression and operational filter.

 • Raise the confirmation threshold before entering on breakouts.